LOWSOOKYAO/APU-projects/Capstone/README.md

 # Capstone Project (Travel Planning System)

 This is my final year project developed as part of my Diploma in ICT.
+This project is a Travel Planning and Sharing System.
+I designed wireframes and landing pages, including dark mode and light mode concepts.

 ## Project Objective
 To develop a functional system with proper UI/UX design and planning.